Billy Graham Before the Crusades: Stories from Wheaton College Classmates

 Finding “A Clear Voice”: 65 Years of Christianity Today

 On October 15, 1956, 65 years ago today, Christianity Today published their first issue.
 Explaining the place of the new magazine in an editorial titled “Why Christianity Today?”, the editors stated, “evangelical Christianity needs a clear voice, to speak with conviction, and love, and to state its true position and its relevance to the world crisis.”
-Employing that clear voice to wide effect, this first printing was sent to more than 250,000 pastors, seminary students, and evangelical Christian leaders across the world.
+Employing that clear voice to wide effect, the first printing was sent to more than 250,000 pastors, seminary students, and evangelical Christian leaders across the world.

-An autographed copy of this first issue, as well as correspondence, board meeting minutes, financial reports, memos, photographs, audio tapes, and other material mostly relating to the founding of the magazine and a wide range of religious, social, and political issues can be found in Collection 8: Records of Christianity Today, held here at the Wheaton College Billy Graham Center Archives.
+An autographed copy of the first issue, as well as correspondence, board meeting minutes, financial reports, memos, photographs, audio tapes, and other material mostly relating to the founding of the magazine and a wide range of religious, social, and political issues can be found in Collection 8: Records of Christianity Today, held here at the Wheaton College Billy Graham Center Archives.

 A copy of the first issue autographed by four of the magazine’s original five editors (CN8, Folder 14-1).